ATTENTION AFC PATIENTS In Danbury Connecticut

 With so many questions and uncertainties about traveling in and out of Connecticut, AFC Urgent Care Danbury has answers for the residents of the Danbury community and how they can stay safe from COVID-19.
 Here is updated information on what Greater Danbury residents should know about Connecticut’s NEW Travel guidelines:

-As of July 28 the following locations that meet Connecticut’s travel advisory are:
+As of October 13, 2020, the following locations meet the criteria and are included in Connecticut’s travel advisory.
+They are:

 - North Carolina